 Lisa uses these basic concepts of vocal coaching in her lessons, for the beginning student to become more familiar with his/her own voice, and the continuing student to further explore and refine their instrument.
 From a performance aspect, these practices along with a daily exercise program of vowel-based vocal exercises to improve a vocalist’s sense of rhythm, intonation, projection, and delivery are incorporated into an individual program designed to develop and better each student’s musicianship.
 Ear-training exercises, scales, recognition of intervals and most importantly pitch control incorporating the use of a keyboard as reference, is also used in class as well as recommended for students’ while practicing at home.
 Depending on the age and musical training of the student, she also offers a combination of piano, vocal technique practice, and vocal coaching to students who wish to improve their all around vocal performance skills.

-1993-95 – Laney College in Oakland CA. Matriculated through music program, with intensive course in ear-training, (ability to sing ascending/descending: modes, intervals, chords up from root to third, fifth and seventh; diatonic, half-tone, whole-tone, diatonic, harmonic, melodic and natural minor scales), rhythmic dictation and notation, transcription, and piano classes.
+‘92-93 – Laney College in Oakland CA. Matriculated through music program, with intensive course in ear training, (ability to sing ascending/descending: modes, intervals, chords up from root to third, fifth and seventh; diatonic, half-tone, whole-tone, diatonic, harmonic, melodic and natural minor scales), rhythmic dictation and notation, transcription, and piano classes.

-1991-92 – Attended San Francisco Conservatory of Music, Adult Extension Program.
-Courses taken included solfege (mixed and moveable DO) and private classical piano.
+’92 – San Francisco Conservatory of Music, Adult Extension Program.
+Courses taken included private piano and solfege. (mixed and moveable DO)

-1992 – Won scholarship through the Vocal Jazz Choir to participate in the Phil Mattson/Gene Purling week-long summer workshop for jazz vocalists.
+*Won scholarship through the Vocal Jazz Choir to participate in the Phil Mattson/Gene Purling summer workshop for jazz vocalists.
 Workshop consisted of intensive courses in music theory and harmony, six and eight-part vocal harmony, as well as soloing and vocal improvisation.

-My professional teaching skills include a TEFL certificate (Teaching English as a Foreign Language) with an emphasis on pronunciation and intonation of vowel combinations, incorporating vocal techniques.
+My professional teaching skills also include a TEFL certificate (Teaching English as a Foreign Language) with an emphasis on pronunciation and intonation of vowel combinations, incorporating techniques, which have been helpful for non-native English speakers.